 Content Tips for Home Care Agencies

-- Consider compiling a list of elder law attorneys and financial planners in your community in a one-pager you can share with your client and their family members, such as this list that Home Helpers San Mateo created for those they serve.
+- Consider compiling a list of elder law attorneys and financial planners in your community in a one-pager you can share with your client and their family members.

 Caring Resources to Support this Spark

-- See the Caring.com press release, consumer-facing article, infographic, and expert video on the new research about who in the United States doesn’t have a will
+- See the Caring.com press release, consumer-facing article, and guide to estate planning on the new research about who in the United States doesn’t have a will

 - See also our Content Spark for Healthcare Directives

 - Consumer Reports: Legal DIY websites are no match for a pro

 Content Sparks are part of Caring.com’s Content Made Simple program.
 See all of the Content Sparks.